 We are by no means experts on choosing a camping stove set up.
 Every trip is different and your needs for fuel will be too.
-But we’ve gotten by with an ultralight burner and ISOPRO fuel canisters for years without any issues.
-The stove work well with our GSI Pinnacle set and has performed well in higher altitude and rain/wind.
-When flying we pack the lightweight burner in our luggage and Google the nearest REI or outfitter and pick up canisters when we arrive.
+But we’ve gotten by with an ultralight burner and ISOPRO fuel canisters for years without any issues

 The Katadyn water filtration bottles are the latest gear items added to our list, a gift in 2017.
-After research on what works the best for front country weekends and backcountry travels, we decided on the Katadyn system.
-To be tested later in 2018!
+After research on what works the best for front country weekends and backcountry travels, we decided on the Katadyn system

-All the photos on our site are taken with either an iPhone or our Canon EOS Rebel T5i.
-We’ve schlepped this camera through Denali and up Mount Katahdin in Maine and captured some amazing memories on our trips.
-While not the most lightweight option for long backcountry trips, the camera is a good choice for high-quality images for an entry-level photographer.
+All the photos on our site are taken with either an iPhone or Canon EOS Rebel T5i.
+We’ve schlepped camera through Denali and up Mount Katahdin in Maine and captured some amazing memories on our trips.

-While we try to unplug as much as possible on our trips, we do depend on our phones and camera gear being charged and ready to go on the trail.
 When Big Agnes released this attachment for our tent, we jumped on the option for a space to keep our electronics dry and safe in the tent.
-It’s lightweight and includes and extra set of battery-powered LED lights for the tent.
+It’s lightweight, includes & extra set of battery-powered LED lights for tent.

 We purchased our Osprey packs on our first trip to Glacier National Park in 2010.
 They’ve been with us ever since.
 Greg carries the Kestrel 48 and Amy carries the Kestrel 38.